Antonio Janigro: Biography

-An unfortunately timed vacation in Yugoslavia left Janigro stranded in that country for the duration of World War II.
+Janigro was on vacation in Yugoslavia when it was invaded by the Axis powers in 1941, thus leaving him stranded in that country for the duration of World War II.
 He became a professor of cello and chamber music at the Zagreb Conservatory, where his influence developed modern cello playing in Yugoslavia.
-He also performed as part of the Maček-Šulek-Janigro Trio.
-At war's end Janigro travelled throughout South America and the Far East as a soloist.
+He also performed as part of a trio with Ivo Maček and Stjepan Šulek.
+At war's end Janigro travelled throughout South America and East Asia as a soloist.
 In 1949, he started his career as a conductor.
-In 1959, he was Fritz Reiner's soloist, along with Milton Preves and John Weicher, in a renowned Chicago Symphony Orchestra recording of Strauss's Don Quixote.
+In 1959, he was Fritz Reiner's soloist, along with Milton Preves and John Weicher, in a Chicago Symphony Orchestra recording of Strauss's Don Quixote.